 Researching the companies you’re applying to can be helpful in selecting what information about your education background to include.
 While some companies might value a holistic approach to displaying your skills, experiences, education and certificates, others may prefer applicants only list what’s directly relevant to the posted job description.

 Highlighting extracurricular activities and volunteer experiences can help add context to the value you’ll bring as an employee.
 These activities provide a wealth of real-world experience that is valuable to employers, building both soft and hard skills in candidates.

 Align any traits and skills listed in the job description with the volunteer work and extracurriculars you’ve participated in.
 For example, volunteering with a food bank organization might have helped you develop the problem solving, flexibility and time management skills employers are seeking.

 6. Craft a tailored cover letter

 While not always required, a cover letter can be a helpful context for employers when applying to your first job.
 A thoughtful cover letter can demonstrate that you’ve put significant effort into preparing your application and gives you extra space to describe your qualifications for the role.

 - Relevant skills and experiences to the job

 - Knowledge of what the job entails and how you effectively fill the role

-Use your cover letter to elaborate on how you experiences (like volunteer work or extracurriculars) have helped shape the soft and technical skills the employer wants.
+Use your cover letter to elaborate on how your experiences (like volunteer work or extracurriculars) have developed the soft and technical skills the employer is looking for.
 The cover letter should focus less on self-promotion and more on what you can bring to the company in a way that aligns with their missions and objectives.